Villa Zlatni Breg: Prince Mihailo

 The central part of the front façade is flanked by the entrance with the vestibule and double stairs.
 The entire house is set on the high stone foundation with a cellar which was entered from the front, between two forks of the staircase.
 The vestibule is an entryway into the salon's lobby which was glassed in with windows.
 The sides and the front were glassed with 4 large French windows.
 Wooden, gable-shaped decorative elements above the vestibule are in the Swiss style.
 The windows of the ground level were decorated in the Classicistic style.
 Three windows on the northern side are framed with chambranles.
 The lintels above the ground floor windows had decorative plastics which resembles the open crown - above each window there was an arch made from the face bricks with small decorative volutes in the corners and one large with an acorn in the central part.

-In 1865 Prince Michael ordered for the materials used for the construction of his summerhouse to be transferred to Belgrade, so that First Town Hospital can be built.
+In 1865 Prince Mihailo ordered for the materials used for the construction of his summerhouse to be transferred to Belgrade, so that First Town Hospital can be built.
 It is not clear whether this was concerning the leftovers of the materials remaining after the construction was finished, or that he planned to build a larger edifice but stopped it at this point.